davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 To summarize this tutorial, here are the basic elements that you need.

 1. An element with the attribute `draggable="true"` (e.g., `<div draggable="true">...</div>`)
-2. An event that initializes the data transfer when an element is dragged, as well as saves the html element for re-adding the dragged element into the document.
+2. An event that initializes the data transfer when an element is dragged, as well as saves the HTML element for re-adding the dragged element into the document.

 ```js
 // "save" dragged element